 Our strategy for dealing with such sub-universals is to create a central repository where users of BFO can create BFO-conformant extensions (extending BFO in ways that meet the criterion that they are formal- rather than domain-ontological).
 The terms in this repository can then be adopted by others according to need, and incorporated into BFO if adopted by multiple communities of users.

+Immaterial entity

-2.1.2 Immaterial entity (b) should not be hereImmaterial entities are independent continuants which contain no material entities as parts.
+Immaterial entities are independent continuants which contain no material entities as parts.
 The roots of BFO’s treatment of such entities lie in the application of theories of qualitative spatial reasoning to the geospatial world, for example as outlined in [49, 69], in the treatment of holes by Casati and Varzi [48], in the treatment of niches by Smith and Varzi [7, 10] and in the treatment of cavities in the FMA [43, 44, 34, 35].

 Rosse and Mejino provide the following rationale for including terms for surfaces, lines, and points in the FMA: